jschrack/CYBR-8420/Deliverables/Requirements for Software Security Engineering/Security Requirements.md

 ### *Production Start*

  1. Environmental security isn't addressed, neglecting the security of the hosting environment, such as cloud configurations and firewall settings.
- 2. Documentation lacks emphasis on using HTTPS over HTTP and could clarify that useres should avoid using any unsecured protocols.
+ 2. Documentation lacks emphasis on using HTTPS over HTTP and could clarify that users should avoid using any unsecured protocols.
- 3. The instructions assume a certain level of familiarity with the software, risking the chance that less experienced users may inadvertantly expose themselves to security risks.
+ 3. The instructions assume a certain level of familiarity with the software, risking the chance that less experienced users may inadvertently expose themselves to security risks.
  4. While instructions do mention inserting randomized strings of at least 20 characters in the security.yml files, there is not guidance on how to generate these strings securely (e.g. - through the use of a password manager, cryptographic library, or command-line tool)
  5. The interactive prompt for creating an administrator account doesn't mention the importance of using a strong, unique password (based on a robust password policy).
  6. The documentation briefly mentions Redis and memcache support but lacks specific guidance on application cache configuration and authentication.
 While cache server security is out of scope, the security of communications with the cache server are not.
 Compromised cache access could cause a complete failure of Canvas user authorization mechanisms.
 For this reason, some configuration recommendations would be appropriate.
  7. The documentation should emphasize regular updates and patching to ensure security vulnerabilities are addressed.
  8. The documentation lacks security recommendations when setting up the database.
-They should recommend using encrypted connections and securly storing database credentials.
+They should recommend using encrypted connections and securely storing database credentials.

 ## Link to Project Board
 [Click here to view the board](https://github.com/users/jschrack/projects/2/views/1)